saisusmithainavolu/IOT_CourseClasswork/LWM2M_Setup/Experiments.md

 **Configure the lwm2m-client sample in the Demo Bootstrap Server:**

-- Click on “Add new client bootstrap configuration”
+- Click on “Add client configuration”

 - Enter the following data:
   - Give the Client Endpoint name